British Chinese: Post-World War II

 In the 1950s, they were replaced by a rapidly growing population of Chinese from the rural areas in Hong Kong's New Territories.
 Opening restaurants across Britain, they established firm migration chains and soon dominated the Chinese presence in Britain.
 In the 1960s and 1970s, they were joined by increasing numbers of Chinese students and economic migrants from Malaysia and Singapore.

 Chinese migration to Britain continued to be dominated by these groups until the 1980s, when rising living standards and urbanization in Hong Kong, Singapore and Malaysia gradually reduced the volume of migration from the former British Colonies.
-At the same time in the 1980s, the number of students and skilled emigrants from the People's Republic of China began to rise.
+After the signing of the Sino-British Joint Declaration in 1984, a new wave of Hong Kong migrants settled in Britain, some of whom were civil servants.
+Many of these migrants were skilled professionals or business owners, and the migration continued into the 2000s.
+At the same time in the 1980s, the number of students and skilled migrants from the People's Republic of China began to rise.
 Since the early 1990s, the UK has also witnessed a rising inflow of economic migrants from areas in China without any previous migratory link to the UK, or even elsewhere in Europe.
 A relatively small number of Chinese enter Britain legally as skilled migrants.
 However, most migrants arrive to work in unskilled jobs, originally exclusively in the Chinese ethnic sector (catering, Chinese stores, and wholesale firms), but increasingly also in employment outside this sector (for instance, in agriculture and construction).
 Migrants who enter Britain for unskilled employment are from both rural and urban backgrounds.
 Originally, Fujianese migrants were the dominant flow, but more recently increasing numbers of migrants from the Northeast of China have arrived in the UK as well.
 Migrants now tend to come from an increasing number of regions of origin in China.
 Some Chinese unskilled migrants enter illegally to work in the black economy, in dangerous jobs with no employment rights, as the Morecambe Bay tragedy of February 2004 showed.
 Some claim asylum in-country, avoiding deportation after exhausting their appeals.

+In July 2020, following the implementation of new national security laws in Hong Kong by China, the United Kingdom offered a pathway to citizenship for British Nationals (Overseas) status holders in Hong Kong – the majority of whom are ethnically Chinese.
+As of the end of the first quarter of 2024, over 173,500 applications for the BN(O) visa immigration route have been submitted by Hong Kongers and their dependants, over 164,900 visas were granted and around 144,400 people have arrived.